saguar/product-feature-map-tool/README.md

-# Product Feature Map Tool
+# Product Action Map Tool

-This project provides an interactive "Product-Feature Relationship Map" that lets you visualize connections between products and their features.
+This project provides an interactive map where products are linked to "Specific Actions" that belong to broader "Use Cases".
 It is implemented as a single HTML file.

 ## Opening `index.html`